Jason2Brownlee/QuakeOfficialArchive/README.md

 ## Acknowledgements

-Special thank you to M.Millar.
+Special thank you to M.Millar for research and contributions to the archive.